menu

 Wibaux is a tiny town located in the state of Montana.
 With a population of 449 people and just one neighborhood, Wibaux is the 120th largest community in Montana.

-Wibaux is a blue-collar town, with 37.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wibaux, you'll notice that it is more blue-collar than most other communities in America.
+37.59% of Wibaux’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wibaux is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Wibaux who work in office and administrative support (12.77%), sales jobs (9.93%), and teaching (9.93%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.25% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.25% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wibaux has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wibaux has few renters and college students.
 But the biggest reason it is quieter in Wibaux than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wibaux may be for you.